Back to Alaska

 AM NO 10 MOVED TO BOTTOM OF CALENDAR

-Plain English: This amendment adds a new section to Alaska Statute 14.17, requiring school districts to spend at least 75% of the increase in state aid on teachers and classroom instruction after an increase in the base student allocation.
+Plain English: This amendment adds a rule requiring school districts to spend at least 75% of any new state funding for increased student allocations on teachers and classroom instruction.

 AM 11